 - Sell commemorative and specialty products.
 Many brands only appear intermittently.
 For instance, many consumer products companies come out with specialty Christmas products.
 This even works for retailing.
 So if your coffee brand isn’t selling much, but sells a few at Christmas, why not issue a special commemorative version?
 Candy and food manufacturers are good at this.
 Great idea for A&S: Does the A&S Santa Claus come out each Christmas in Brooklyn, located in an “A&S Holiday Shop” that sells stuff relating to Brooklyn, including Brooklyn Dodgers, Coney Island, Nathan’s as well as work from local artists.
 Does it sell items at the Brooklyn Historical Society?
 Be clever.

 - Pray.
 We are totally serious about this one.
-Whatever your religious affilation, very often pride, greed and all those other sins get in the way of a good decision.
+Whatever your religious affiliation, very often pride, greed and all those other sins get in the way of a good decision.
 Perhaps you’ve made some mistakes with the brand.
-It first might seem easier to kill it off, as those embarrasing screw ups can be blamed on “customers” and “changing times.”
+It first might seem easier to kill it off, as those embarrassing screw ups can be blamed on “customers” and “changing times.”
 Prayer, and brutal honesty, will get you in the right place so that you can figure out the truth of what went wrong.
 Come clean, and you can correct it.

-Ideas?
-Need some research help with your ailing brand?
+Questions about your ailing brand?
 Click Here To Send E-mail